-Our paper is organized as follows: in Section~\ref{sec:preliminaries}, we develop the formalism for diffusion processes through stochastic differential equations and discuss our main theoretical result, which is the transformation law for score functions under group symmetries.
-We further outline the general procedure for training score networks and calculating model likelihoods.
-Next, in Section~\ref{sec:0d_toy_example}, we walk through an illustrative example of our pipeline for a $\mathbb{Z}_2$-invariant toy theory.
-This is followed by Section~\ref{sec:phi4_application}, where we present an application of our method to sampling from the $\phi^4$ scalar field theory, accompanied by a discussion on the beneficial impact of enforcing symmetries on model quality.
-In Section~\ref{sec:u1_2d_application}, we apply our procedure to ${\rm U}(1)$ gauge theory in $1 + 1$ dimensions, and demonstrate the validity of the proposed models by computing the physical observables.
-We conclude in Section~\ref{sec:conclusion} with a summary and discussion of future directions for this work.
-Our appendices expand on the background and formalism for lattice field theory (Appendix~\ref{apx:lqft_formalism}), stochastic processes (Appendix~\ref{apx:fp_dynamics}), and group symmetries (Appendix~\ref{apx:group_symmetries}).
+Our paper is organized as follows: in section~\ref{sec:preliminaries}, we develop the formalism for diffusion processes through stochastic differential equations and discuss our main theoretical result, which is the transformation law for score functions under group symmetries.
+We further outline the procedure for training score networks and calculating model likelihoods.
+Next, in section~\ref{sec:0d_toy_example}, we walk through an illustrative example of our pipeline for a $\mathbb{Z}_2$-invariant toy theory.
+This is followed by section~\ref{sec:phi4_application}, where we present an application of our method to sampling from the $\phi^4$ scalar field theory, accompanied by a discussion on the impacts of enforcing model symmetries.
+In section~\ref{sec:u1_2d_application}, we apply our procedure to ${\rm U}(1)$ gauge theory in 2D, and demonstrate the validity of the proposed models by computing physical observables.
+We conclude in section~\ref{sec:conclusion} with a summary and discussion of future directions for this work.
+Our appendices expand on the background and formalism for lattice field theory (appendix~\ref{apx:lqft_formalism}), stochastic processes (appendix~\ref{apx:fp_dynamics}), and group symmetries (appendix~\ref{apx:group_symmetries}).

-\section{Building Diffusion Models for LQFT}
+\section{Building diffusion models for LQFT}

-Diffusion models, originally inspired by non-equilibrium thermodynamics \cite{sohl-dicksteinDeepUnsupervisedLearning2015}, consist of two stochastic processes that evolve data over time.
-During the first process, called the \textit{forward process}, ground-truth data are ``diffused" by random noise until they reach a purely corrupted state where the original signal and its internal correlations are completely erased.
-After, the \textit{reverse process} progressively undoes the destruction by ``denoising" samples from a noisy prior to reconstruct realistic samples.
-In general, both processes are formulated as continuous-time stochastic processes, but can be simulated through discrete-time Markov chains \cite{hoDenoisingDiffusionProbabilistic2020b}.
+Diffusion models, originally inspired by non-equilibrium thermodynamics~\cite{SohlDickstein:2015Deep}, consist of two stochastic processes that evolve data over time.
+During the forward process, ground-truth data are ``diffused" by random noise until they reach a purely corrupted state where the original signal and its internal correlations are completely erased.
+After, the reverse process progressively undoes the destruction by ``denoising" samples from a noisy prior to reconstruct realistic samples.
+In general, both processes are formulated as continuous-time stochastic processes, but can be simulated through discrete-time Markov chains~\cite{Ho2020DDPM}.